Metric Optimization in Penner Coordinates: Penner coordinates for cone metrics

 In other words, it produces exactly the sequence of flips leading to the Penner cell corresponding to the metric with Penner coordinates $\ell$, and allows us to define the map $\del$ to arbitrary Penner coordinates, with the following property

-In summary, we defined a global coordinate system on the space of cone metrics with a vertex set $V$ which have fixed topology (it follows from this that the number of edges is fixed), bijectively and continuously mapping it to $\bR^{|E|}$.
+In summary, we defined a global coordinate system on the space of cone metrics with a vertex set $V$ which have fixed topology (it follows from this that the number of edges is fixed), bijectively and continuously mapping it to $\bR^{|E|}$; one can convert these coordinates to standard Euclidean lengths on a connectivity for which the mesh is Delaunay using Week's algorithm.